pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 string
 ```

-The instance from which the mount can be obtained
+The instance from which the mount can be obtained (for information only, displayed name is in user's locale)

 ## InstanceID